wso2/carbon-kernel/launcher/README.md

 ### Server startup process

-1. Before loading the configurations from the launch configuration (launch.properties) file, as the first step the required system properties (eg: carbon.home, profile) will be initialized and verified.
+1. Before loading the configurations from the launch configuration (`launch.properties`) file, as the first step the required system properties (eg: `carbon.home`, `profile`) will be initialized and verified.
-2. The default launch configuration from the classpath will be loaded, followed by the configurations in the launch.properties file.
+2. The default launch configuration from the classpath will be loaded, followed by the configurations in the `launch.properties` file.
 This process completes after initializing the required properties from the property list and registering Carbon server listeners and OSGi runtime implementations.
 3. Starts the carbon server that launches the OSGi framework and loads all the bundles.
 The Carbon server is now completely started.
 4. Based on the loaded configurations, an OSGi framework instance (which is an installed bundled) is created.
 This framework instance is then initialized, started and all the bundles are resolved if their requirements can be satisfied.
-5. Bundles (read from the launch.properties file with key “carbon.initial.osgi.bundles”) are then installed in the bundle's execution context within the framework.
+5. Bundles (read from the `launch.properties` file with key `“carbon.initial.osgi.bundles”`) are then installed in the bundle's execution context within the framework.
 This enables bundles to interact with the framework.
 6. Carbon server listeners will be notified during the server start and server stop events.

- A Carbon Server Listener is an extension point that may be implemented by a Carbon developer.
-This can be done by implementing the notify() method of the org.wso2.carbon.launcher.CarbonServerListener interface.
+ > A Carbon Server Listener is an extension point that may be implemented by a Carbon developer.
+This can be done by implementing the `notify()` method of the `org.wso2.carbon.launcher.CarbonServerListener` interface.
 This is a useful feature for scenarios where you need to perform certain tasks before launching the OSGi framework as well as after the OSGi framework shuts down.
 These listeners will get notified before initializing the OSGi framework and after shutting down the OSGi framework.
-You can register Carbon listener implementations in the launch.properties with the key “carbon.server.listeners”.
+You can register Carbon listener implementations in the `launch.properties` with the key `“carbon.server.listeners”`.

  Shown below is how a Carbon Server Listener is implemented.